Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Neighborhood-based opinion models and network adaptation

-\section{Neighborhood Bounded-Confidence Models}
+\subsection{Neighborhood bounded-confidence models}

 We introduce neighborhood bounded-confidence models (NBCMs) that generalize the HK and DW models.
-Some of the properties of the traditional HK and DW models differ from real-world opinion dynamics, and we seek to explore such richer features in opinion models.
-We incorporate neighborhood effects to investigate how an agent's proclivity to change its opinion depends not only on the opinions of other agents, but also on the opinions of the neighbors of the agents with whom they interact.
+Incorporating neighborhood effects allows us to investigate how an agent's proclivity to change its opinion depends both on the opinions of its adjacent agents and on the opinions of the neighbors of its adjacent agents.
 This idea encompasses the notion that ``you are who you know".
 For example, consider a mildly liberal agent $i$ that is adjacent to two agents, $j$ and $k$, that have the same centrist political opinion as each other but have different neighborhoods.
 Suppose that most nodes in $j$'s neighborhood are liberals but that most nodes in $k$'s neighborhood are conservatives.
-It seems plausible that agent $i$ is influenced differently by nodes $j$ and $k$, perhaps with greater influence from $j$ because their neighborhood has a political opinion that is closer to $i$'s opinion.
-We extend both the HK and DW models to incorporate these neighborhood effects.
+It seems plausible that agent $i$ is influenced differently by nodes $j$ and $k$, perhaps with greater influence from {node} $j$ because its neighborhood has a political opinion that is closer to $i$'s opinion.
+We extend both the HK and DW models to incorporate such neighborhood effects.

-In our neighborhood DW (NDW), opinion updates are asynchronous.
+In our neighborhood DW (NDW) model, opinion updates are asynchronous.
 At each discrete time $t$, we choose $f = nN$ edges uniformly at random without replacement.
-If $nN$ is not an integer, we take $f = \lceil nN \rceil$ [where $\lceil \cdot \rceil$ is the ceiling function) to round up to the nearest integer.
+If $nN$ is not an integer, we take $f = \lceil nN \rceil$ {(}where $\lceil \cdot \rceil$ is the ceiling function) to round up to the nearest integer.
 (For all reported numerical computations, $nN$ is an integer.)
-For each of the $f$ edges, its two incident nodes interact with each other dyadically.
-We perform opinion updates sequentially; a node that updates its opinion uses its new opinion for subsequent interactions at the time $t$.
+The two incident nodes of each edge interact dyadically.
+We perform opinion updates sequentially; a node that updates its opinion uses its new opinion for subsequent interactions at time $t$.

 Suppose that $i$ and $j$ are the two nodes that are attached (i.e., incident) to a chosen edge.
 They update their opinions according to the rule \begin{widetext}